Robert Lighthizer: Career

-18th United States Trade Representative
+Trade Representative (2017–2021)

 On January 3, 2017, Donald Trump announced that he planned to nominate Lighthizer as U.S. Trade Representative, a cabinet-level position.
 On January 23, press reports speculated that Lighthizer's nomination might require a waiver of section 141(b)(4) of the Trade Act of 1974, as amended, due to his brief representation of a foreign government in litigation 25 years prior.
 In March, White House Counsel Donald McGahn sent a letter to Senate leadership citing a Clinton-era opinion by the White House Counsel arguing that the statute was an unconstitutional limit on the president's ability to appoint his cabinet.

-At his confirmation hearing, Lighthizer was introduced by former Senator Bob Dole and U.S. senators from Ohio Sherrod Brown and Rob Portman.
+At his confirmation hearing, Lighthizer was introduced by former senator Bob Dole and U.S. senators from Ohio Sherrod Brown and Rob Portman.
 In introducing Lighthizer, Brown said, "Mr. Lighthizer is eminently qualified, as Senator Dole said, for this job.
 He has a long history of fighting on behalf of American manufacturers, and I would add, American workers."

 On April 25, the Senate Finance Committee unanimously approved Lighthizer's nomination to serve as the U.S. Trade Representative as well as a waiver of section 141(b)(4) of the Trade Act of 1974.
 Lighthizer was confirmed as the 18th U.S. Trade Representative on May 11, 2017, by a margin of 82–14.
 He was sworn in by Vice President Mike Pence on May 15, 2017.

 Three days later, on May 18, Lighthizer notified Congress that President Trump intended to renegotiate the North American Free Trade Agreement (NAFTA), which would make him the first USTR to renegotiate a major U.S. free trade agreement.

-According to multiple reports, Lightizer became one of the most influential Trump Administration officials and the lead figure in formulating the administration's trade policy.
+According to multiple reports, Lighthizer became one of the most influential Trump administration officials and the lead figure in formulating the administration's trade policy.
 The reports noted his agreement with Trump on trade issues.

-In April 2018, it was reported that Lightizer had spent $917,000 on new furnishings for two offices.
-Lighthizer said the upgrades had been initiated under former President Barack Obama to replace decades-old furniture, an assertion supported by vendors who supplied the new items.
+Lighthizer played a key role in the administration's renegotiation of NAFTA and the United States' trade war with China.